lachmanfrantisek/compose-tests/Readme.md

 TMT plans.

 * `external/`: Plans that import remote tmt tests (e.g., from gitlab.com/redhat/centos-stream/rpms)
-* `ng.fmf`: The plan that runs the new generation of tests in `tests/ng/` that fully leverage `tmt`
+* `ng.fmf`: The plan that runs the new generation of tests in `tests/` that fully leverage `tmt`, excluding the ones in `tests/legacy`
-* `t_functional.fmf`: The plan that runs the `t_functional` tests in `tests/t_functional/`
+* `legacy.fmf`: The plan that runs the `t_functional` tests in `tests/legacy/`

 ## `tests`

-TMT tests

-* `ng`: The new generation tests.
-These will be organized in one directory per packages and one directory per integration test comprising multiple packages.
+Tests will be organized in one directory per packages and one directory per integration test comprising multiple packages.
-* `t_functional`: Contains the tests imported from `t_functional`.
+The `legacy` contains the tests imported from `t_functional`.

-# Adding a Test to `ng`
+# Adding a Test

-Create a folder inside `ng/` named after the package you want to test, e.g., `httpd`.
+Create a folder inside `tests/` named after the package you want to test, e.g., `httpd`.
 It could also be named after some integration test involving multiple packages (e.g., `httpd-php-postgresql`).

 Organize your tests inside the folder by features you are testing.
 Feel free to leverage `tmt` and `beakerlib` to design them.
 You can follow the `podman` test as an example.